singleportrait/dotfiles/README.md

 ```

-### This comes with
+### These dotfiles come with:

+- Some vim plugins:
   - vim-pathogen
   - vim-fugitive
   - ctrlp
-- Some other vim plugins
+  - Some other ones
 - Some aliases